Overview

 Causes

-In chronic urticaria, the hives last for more than 6 weeks.
-Chronic urticaria may be caused by certain medical conditions such as thyroid disorders, blood disorders (e.g. leukemia or lymphoma) and certain autoimmune diseases.
+In rare cases, chronic urticaria may be caused by certain medical conditions such as such as thyroid disorders, blood disorders (e.g. leukemia or lymphoma) and certain autoimmune diseases.
+If you are newly diagnosed with chronic urticaria, your doctor may advise you to undergo some blood tests to exclude these conditions.

 Detection & Treatment